 - Full Year

-Students wishing to do an ISP must submit to the course tutor a working title and a synopsis of 300 to 500 words of the proposed topic of the ISP (proposal forms can be collected from the faculty office).
+Students wishing to do an ISP must submit to the programme convenor a working title and a synopsis of 300 to 500 words of the proposed topic of the ISP (proposal forms can be collected from the faculty office).
 It must not be assumed that all proposals will be automatically approved.
-As an ISP is an optional part of the Linguistics degree, there is no right for a student to do an ISP.
+As an ISP is an optional part of the Linguistics degree, there is no guaranteed right for a student to do an ISP.

 Students are strongly advised to start planning for an ISP in Term 2 of Year 2.
-Students should discuss their ideas at an early stage with the course tutor.
+Students should discuss their ideas at an early stage with the programme convenor and potential supervisors.